rt6/docs/virtual-box.md

 2) Now on the `Ubuntu Guest`:

-Turn on VM and Use gparted on Ubuntu to modify partitions to use the additional harddisk space.
+Turn on VM and use `gparted` on Ubuntu to modify partitions to use the additional harddisk space.

 ```sh
 # install gparted (partition manager with GUI)